oricis/Caliopen/doc/devops/continous-integration.md

 ### Variables

-This variables are defined as Drone secrets and are not available for non-members of Caliopen, some of them are defined as secrets only to avoid hardcoding them:
+The following variables are defined as Drone secrets and are not available for non-members of Caliopen, some of them are defined as secrets only to avoid hardcoding them:

 * SAUCE_ACCESS_KEY: Saucelabs api key
 * SAUCE_USERNAME: Saucelabs username